UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   n_votes: votes needed to approve/reject a pending post
   remove_after_h: number of hours after wich pending posts will be automatically by /clean_pending
   reset_on_load: whether or not the database should reset every time the bot launches.
 USE CAREFULLY
+  report_wait_mins: number of minutes the user has to wait before being able to report another user again
   tag: whether or not the bot should tag the admins or just write their usernames

 test: